BinsonBuzz/unraid_rclone_mount/README.md

 The script:

-Checks if an instance is already running
+<li>Checks if an instance is already running</li>
-Update: Mounts rclone gdrive and tdrive remotes
+<li>Update: Mounts rclone gdrive and tdrive remotes</li>
-Update: Mounts unionfs creating a 3-way union between rclone gdrive remote, tdrive remote and local files stored in /mnt/user/rclone_upload
+<li>Update: Mounts unionfs creating a 3-way union between rclone gdrive remote, tdrive remote and local files stored in /mnt/user/rclone_upload</li>
-Starts dockers that need the unionfs mount e.g. radarr
+<li>Starts dockers that need the unionfs mount e.g. radarr</li>
-New: used rclone rc to populate the directory cache
+<li>New: used rclone rc to populate the directory cache</li>

 I've tried to annotate to make editing easy.
 Once the script is added you should have a new folder created at /mnt/user/mount_unionfs.
 Inside this folder create your media folders i.e. /mnt/user/mount_unionfs/google_vfs/movies and /mnt/user/mount_unionfs/google_vfs/tv_shows.
 These are the folders to add to plex, radarr, sonarr etc.